 The initiative shifts the focus of medical care from the doctor-patient relationship to one of information collection and exchange among the providers of services so that everybody can have access to your medical record.
 In the new paradigm of Health IT, you are a “consumer” not a patient.

 There are several critical aspects of the planning for the HIT system that should be understood by all.
-The following is a brief discussion of each.
+Click the down arrow read each item:

 In order to implement this system – and I’m calling it a single system because multiple systems that are networked together are in effect a single system – requires changes in the following areas: